rpraveen511/Angular-Interview-Questions/README.md

     ![ScreenShot](images/lifecycle.png)

     The description of each lifecycle method is as below,
-    1. **ngOnChanges:** When the value of a data bound property changes, then this method is called.
+    1. **ngOnChanges:** This method is called When the value of a data bound property changes.
     2. **ngOnInit:** This is called whenever the initialization of the directive/component after Angular first displays the data-bound properties happens.
     3. **ngDoCheck:** This is for the detection and to act on changes that Angular can't or won't detect on its own.
     4. **ngAfterContentInit:** This is called in response after Angular projects external content into the component's view.